Gigaspaces/xap-openspaces/examples/openspaces/data/readme.txt

 and Feeder modules, it will compile the classes directly into their respective PU structure.

-Running 'build.(sh/bat) dist' will finalize the processing unit structure of both the Processor and the Feeder by copying the Common module jar file into the 'shared-lib' directory within the processing unit structure.
-In case of the processor module, it will copy the jar file to 'processor/pu/data-processpr/shared-lib', and will make 'processor/pu/data-processor' a ready to use processing unit.
+Running 'build.(sh/bat) dist' will finalize the processing unit structure of both the Processor and the Feeder by copying the Common module jar file into the 'lib' directory within the processing unit structure.
+In case of the processor module, it will copy the jar file to 'processor/pu/data-processpr/lib', and will make 'processor/pu/data-processor' a ready to use processing unit.

 In order to deploy the data example onto the Service Grid, a GSM and *two* GSCs will need to be